fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/core-values.md

 - What does it mean to live/defend the X value?
 - What are the obstacles preventing me from living or upholding the X value?

-You’ve answered these questions for each of your values, and now we're moving on to general questions.
+You've answered these questions for each of your values, and now we're moving on to general questions.
 You need to answer these questions using your values and with broader reflection.

 - What is the importance and meaning of the values I have chosen for myself?
 - How do I feel and behave when I cannot live or provide these values in my life?